elibroftw/blog.elijahlopez.ca/content/posts/university/bu-397-intermediate-financial-accounting-II.md

   - lease payments (sales, interest rate, price index)
   - taxes, insurance, maintenance on lessee or lessor or shared
   - early termination or non-cancellable
-  - default: lessee pays balance or lessor sells asset to third party and recoup shortfall from teh lesee
+  - default: lessee pays balance or lessor sells asset to third party and recoup shortfall from teh lessee
   - end: return to lease (_simple termination_), or renewal, or purchase at nominal price, or _bargaining purchase option_ (lessee benefits)

 ### Advantages